 There is a great deal of controversy surrounding the legalization of marijuana.
 States that have legalized it for medicinal or even recreational use do so in direct violation of federal law.
 This can make defense of a drug crime that involves marijuana very difficult.
 As the states continue to struggle with the federal government for power, to maintain and uphold federalism, many people still hang in the balance.
 This underscores the imminent need for not only clearer laws surrounding this issue but also a clearer line that defines states’ rights.
-It is also a very compelling reason for you to obtain experienced counsel should you be charged with a drug crime.
+It is also a very compelling reason for you to obtain experienced counsel from knowledgeable drug case lawyers, should you be charged with a drug crime.

 TYPES OF DRUG CRIMES

 There are several types of drug charges and within each one there are varying degrees, often depending on the amount of the substance involved.